Can Sleep Disorders Cause Mind Racing? Help in Wausau, WI

 How does stress contribute to racing thoughts at night?

-Is mind racing a symptom of insomnia?
+Is a racing mind a symptom of insomnia?

 What are the best strategies for calming a racing mind before sleep?